 The experiments ended up as their fresh ambient electronica concept album, “Torn Apart”.
 Five tracks in total were released in the summer of 2018 on NY stamp ICONYC and what thankfully spawned was a second moniker; Code Bushido.

-Here at Bakroom, we are proud to present Code Bushido‘s first EP release, Shogun, which has been described as a tough driving, intensely focused, and powerful juggernaut built on heavy house and techno rhythms.
+Here at Bakroom, we are proud to share Code Bushido‘s first EP release, Shogun, which has been described as a tough driving, intensely focused, and powerful juggernaut built on heavy house grooves and deep techno rhythms.
 Expect obscure vocals, foley edits, and environmental mishaps.
-Think trains, cars, dialogue, industrial grinds and cuts or anything they see fit and you’ve got Code Bushido

 Included are 3 equally influential remixes from some of Europe’s finest underground house and techno producers, french duo-of-the-moment, G-Prod of R&S records, who create a beautiful Detroit techno-inspired mix drenched in atmosphere.
-Producer Sylar turns in a deep yet bouncy melodic house and techno version, his music has even featured on Satoshi Tomiie – Renaissance: The Masters Series Part 11 and a stripped back lunar orbital type version by Technoscene’s editor-in-chief Static interference.
+Producer Sylar turns in a jacking tech-house version, his music has been featured on Satoshi Tomiie – Renaissance: The Masters Series Part 11 and to finish off we have a minimal dub approach by Technoscene’s editor-in-chief Static interference.

 To connect with Code Bushido on social media:

 To connect with us on social media #bakroom